anomelette/itmd362-assignment4/README.md

 This interaction is enabled when the user clicks the "Adopt Us!" button.
 It opens up a prompt for the user to enter their contact information so that the business can contact them with adoption information.

 **Challenges Faced**

+One challenge I faced was with getting a colored overlay on the background image in the Hero section; it was a lot more difficult for me to figure it out than I expected it to be.
+Some other challenges I had was with the JavaScript.
+For the image carousel, I was having issues sizing the container and getting the images to fit without stretching them.
+I also had some syntax troubles when making the adoption contact info prompt, which I was able to solve using a JavaScript validator.